 Our home on the borders of Dorset and the New Forest

-Based on a former Victorian farm, our music centre is a tranquil environment to learn and play.
+Based on a former Victorian farm, our music and arts centre is a tranquil environment to learn and play.

-Old farm buildings have been transformed into music and therapy spaces since the Trust purchased the three acre site in 2005, with a vision to create a hub for music and creativity.
+Old farm buildings have been transformed into music, art and therapy spaces since the Trust purchased the three acre site in 2005, with a vision to create a hub for music and creativity.